ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 ## Annotations without Imports

-Starting with Python 3.9, Python allows the use of built-in collection types directly as generic types.
+Starting with Python 3.9, Python allows the direct use of built-in collection type names.
 This means you can write `list[int]` instead of importing `List` from `typing`, and similarly for `dict`, `tuple`, and `set`.

 This removes the extra imports and makes the syntax more natural: